Kevin A. Estep, PhD

 His primary research interest is vaccine hesitancy.
 His recent projects tackle questions such as: Why do vaccine hesitant parents tend to be concentrated in particular communities?
 And, have positions on childhood vaccine policy become connected to political party?
 If so, when and how did this shift occur?

-His articles have been published in American Sociological Review, American Journal of Sociology, Vaccine, and Sociological Perspectives.
+His articles have been published in American Sociological Review, American Journal of Sociology, Vaccine, American Journal of Public Health, and Sociological Perspectives.
 He is also co-author (with Rory McVeigh, University of Notre Dame) of the book, "The Politics of Losing: Trump, the Klan, and the Mainstreaming of Resentment."

 - Public Health